Spec Explorer

 To quickly spin up a

-container with specific security and resource constraints, use:kubectl run debug-curl \ --image=curlimages/curl \ --overrides='{ "apiVersion": "v1", "spec": { "securityContext": { "runAsNonRoot": true, "runAsUser": 1000, "runAsGroup": 1000 }, "containers": [ { "name": "debug-curl", "image": "curlimages/curl", "resources": { "requests": { "cpu": "100m", "memory": "128Mi" }, "limits": { "cpu": "200m", "memory": "256Mi" } }, "command": ["/bin/sh", "-c", "sleep infinity"] } ] } }'
+curlcontainer with specific security and resource constraints, use:kubectl run debug-curl \ --image=curlimages/curl \ --overrides='{ "apiVersion": "v1", "spec": { "securityContext": { "runAsNonRoot": true, "runAsUser": 1000, "runAsGroup": 1000 }, "containers": [ { "name": "debug-curl", "image": "curlimages/curl", "resources": { "requests": { "cpu": "100m", "memory": "128Mi" }, "limits": { "cpu": "200m", "memory": "256Mi" } }, "command": ["/bin/sh", "-c", "sleep infinity"] } ] } }'- This command creates a

-pod with a non-root user context and resource requests/limits. - Connect to the shell using:
+debug-curlpod with a non-root user context and resource requests/limits. - Connect to the shell using:

-kubectl exec pod/debug-curl sh
+kubectl exec -it pod/debug-curl sh- Delete container using

-- This command creates a
+kubectl delete pod/debug-curl - This command creates a

 Getting Kubernetes Events